symfony/symfony-docs/cookbook/security/voters_data_permission.rst

 -------------------------

 The goal is to create a voter that checks if a user has access to view or edit a particular object.
-Here's an example implementation
+Here's an example implementation:

 .. code-block:: php